-Route 20 will be deleted and Route 513 will be cut back in the fall 2024 service change.
+Route 20 was deleted with no replacement service for the southern half in the fall 2024 service change.
 (Ryan Packer)

 Major service changes for public transit routes are just around the corner in Puget Sound.
 King County Metro and Community Transit are set to deliver the biggest changes with significant bus restructures and more service.
 Many of those changes are being precipitated by the recent opening and expansion of Link light rail to Lynnwood.
 The rapid transit link to Seattle is allowing transit agencies to redesign their bus network to feed new light rail stations rather than sit in I-5 traffic, particularly for buses coming from Snohomish County.